-Our first cat was a female living somewhere in the area that decided to deliver her babies in a little cupboard in our backyard.
-Since then we always have had one of more cats living with us.
-It are interesting animals with
+Our first cat was a female living somewhere in our area that decided to deliver her babies in a little cupboard in our backyard.
+Since then we always have had one or more cats living with us.
+They are interesting animals, all with

-personalities.
-Though most cats like to go their own way, they can be nice company.
+their own personality.
+Though most cats sleep a lot and like to go their own way, they can be nice company.
 And a good thing is that they control the number of rodents visiting our garden.
 Next to rats and mice our cat likes to catch (and eat)

 skinks, geckos and locusts.